Skip to main content

 By Jag Jivan

-Seeking to “develop” Gujarat by increasing non-farm activities, facts, however, have emerged suggesting that the State government appears to be creating hurdles for converting agricultural land into non-agricultural (NA) land.
+Officials may be seeking to “develop” Gujarat economy by increasing non-farm activities; facts, however, have emerged suggesting that the State government appears to be creating hurdles for converting agricultural land into non-agricultural (NA) land.

 A Special Civil Application (SAC) No 3568 of 2023 filed by Sevantibhai Narottambhai Patel and a few others of village Balisana, district Patan against the District Collector, Patan, North Gujarat, has raised the grievance in the High Court alleging “gross discrimination and manifest arbitrariness” in entertaining pleas for conversion to NA.